open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 ## Examples

 This section contains a list of examples illustrating the use of the conventions outlined above.
-Regular boxes denote spans that are required to exist in order to conform to those conventions.
-Opaque boxes denote spans that are not required and covered by the conventions, but are hopefully helpful in understanding how messaging spans can be integrated into an overall trace flow.
+Green boxes denote spans that are required to exist in order to conform to those conventions.
+Other boxes denote spans that are not required and covered by the conventions, but are hopefully helpful in understanding how messaging spans can be integrated into an overall trace flow.